simonmichael/hledger/doc/SPEC-lots.md

   It is recorded with hledger lot syntax (consolidated {} notation);
   we can also read ledger lot syntax (separate {}, [], () annotations).

-"Transacted cost" is an awkward term, overlapping with "cost basis", but it avoids too much change from the historical "cost", and we don't have a better alternative, currently.

-The hledger manual has more detail on these.

 A posting amount can have transacted cost, cost basis, both, or neither.
 When displaying a posting with both, we show cost basis before transacted cost (like beancount).
+The hledger manual has more detail.

 ## Lot names